jonluca/MasterRepo/README.md

 # MasterRepo

+##Please note - on iOS 10, you might receive error 24: too many files

+If you receive this error, I'd recommend selectively going through the list and remove smaller repos or repos you don't need.
+We're still waiting on a reply from saurik on the issue, and whether it's a new OS limitation or whether it's on Cydia's end.

-This is a collection of the most popular and used sources in Cydia as of 12/22/16
+This is a collection of the most popular and used sources in Cydia as of 2/2/2017

 In December 2016, I migrated the MasterRepo to a package on my repo (http://jonlu.ca/repo).
 The easiest way to install (and stay up to date) is to install that package.